Kayla Uddenberg

-Kayla Uddenberg (born 24 October 2005) is a footballer who plays as a midfielder for Vaughan Azzurri in League1 Ontario.
-Born in Canada, she represents the Saint Kitts and Nevis women's national team.
+Kayla Uddenberg (born 24 October 2005) is a footballer who plays as a midfielder for Woodbridge Strikers B in League2 Ontario.
+Born in Canada, she represents Saint Kitts and Nevis at international level.
 She is the youngest player to ever represent Saint Kitts and Nevis internationally at the age of 13 years and 341 days.

 Early life

 Born in Canada, Uddenberg played youth soccer with Aurora FC and for the Our Lady Queen of the World Catholic Academy (formerly Jean Vanier CSS) high school soccer team.

+College career

+In 2023, she began attending Seneca College, where she played for the women's soccer team.
+At the end of her first season, she was named an OCAA East Division Second Team All-Star.

 Club career

 In 2022, she played for Vaughan Azzurri in League1 Ontario, making her debut on May 29 against Tecumseh SC.

+In 2023, she played with the Simcoe County Rovers.

 International career

 Born in Canada, Uddenberg and her sisters are eligible to represent Saint Kitts and Nevis internationally, where their paternal grandparents were born.

 Uddenberg began her international career with the Saint Kitts and Nevis U15 team in 2018.